10 Space Heater Safety Tips for Your Home

 Place the Space Heater Out of Harm’s Way

 Keep space heaters at least three feet away from anything flammable, such as curtains, rugs, beds and clothes.
-Also, avoid placing space heaters on carpet or in high-traffic areas where they could pose a tripping hazard.
+Also, avoid placing space heaters on carpet or in high-traffic areas where they could become a tripping hazard.

 Keep Kids and Pets Away From Space Heaters